 There has been encouraging progress in China, the country where the demand is highest.
 At the end of 2016, the Chinese government announced a ban of the domestic ivory trade and this was implemented on 31st December 2017.
 All legal carving facilities and retail outlets selling ivory have been closed.
 ECF partners were at the centre of efforts to assist China with this decision.

 Large amounts of ivory are still leaving the African continent, as shown by the seizure of 7.2 tons of ivory in Hong Kong in early July 2017.
-Improved law enforcement has reduced flows of ivory through Tanzanian ports over the last two years, but large shipments are still going through Mozambique.
+Improved law enforcement has reduced flows of ivory through Tanzanian ports over the last few years, but large shipments are still going through Mozambique.
 Additionally, a massive stockpile that had accumulated in Burundi since the 1980s has been pilfered and is now in trade.

 The world is united around a simple strategy to save elephants from the scourge of the ivory crisis: Stop the Killing, Stop the Trafficking, and Stop the Demand.
 The ECF has been a catalytic and deep investor in each component, providing timely funding to protect critical populations of elephants, dismantle poaching networks, and stop the demand for ivory.